MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/use-microsoft-purview-risk-and-compliance-solutions.md

 ## Migrating from older features to modern features

 Modern Microsoft Purview features have flexible configuration options to help meet your data lifecycle and records management needs.
-The specific configuration that works best for your organization will depend on your organization’s governance strategy and applicable requirements.
+The specific configuration that works best for your organization depends on your organization’s governance strategy and applicable requirements.

 To identify what works best for your scenarios and understand options for migrating your organization's older features to modern Purview solutions, see [migration strategies](migration-strategies.md).